RUC-NLPIR/FlashRAG-MindSpore/README.md

-FlashRAG-MindSpore is a Python toolkit for Retrieval Augmented Generation (RAG) research, built on the **MindSpore framework and MindNLP**.
-This toolkit is optimized for Chinese-developed chips and computing platforms while maintaining compatibility with mainstream deep learning environments.
-It includes 32 pre-processed benchmark RAG datasets and 14 state-of-the-art RAG algorithms, all fully supported in the MindSpore ecosystem.
+FlashRAG-MindSpore is a Python toolkit for Retrieval Augmented Generation (RAG) research, built on the **MindSpore framework and MindNLP**, which is optimized for Chinese-developed chips and computing platforms.

+Currently, FlashRAG-MindSpore includes 32 pre-processed benchmark RAG datasets and 9 state-of-the-art RAG algorithms, all fully supported in the MindSpore ecosystem.
+We will gradually support other algorithms in the FlashRAG repository in the future.

 <p align="center">
 <img src="asset/framework.jpg">